hexagontruth/soundcube/README.md

 ## Quick Start

+To train and generate with a model using the default configuration:

-Place music in the _music_ directory and run the following commands, in order, from the project root directory:
+  1. Place existing music files in the `music` directory.

+  2. Run the following commands, in order, from the project root directory:

           python convert.py
           python train.py
           python generate.py

 ## Configuration

 General configuration parameters can be set in `config.yml`.
 Note that certain parameters are co-dependent on each other, and not all --- nay, even most --- combinations of possible parameters have been tested.
 More granular settings vis-a-vis the configuration of NN models, etc., can be set in the appropriate source files.

-Most _config.yml_ key-value pairs can be set when executing one of the CLI scripts, by passing an argument of the form `key.subkey=value`.
+Most `config.yml` key-value pairs can be set when executing one of the CLI scripts, by passing an argument of the form `key.subkey=value`.
 For instance, to set the data directory, number of training epochs, and weight file when running `train.py`, one could use:

     python train.py data.target_dir=my_dir \
       net.training_epochs=42 \